The Minor Planet Bulletin BULLETIN OF THE MINOR PLANETS SECTION OF THE ASSOCIATION OF LUNAR AND PLANETARY OBSERVERS

 Authors Guide and Word Templates

-The ZIP file contains the Authors Guide PDF as well as a "starter" paper in Word 97 (DOT) and Word 2007+ (DOTX).
+the most recent Word format (DOCX).
 Please read this updated guide since there are a number of changes from previous guides.

 to allow more room for the other columns.